mmiv-center/filter_dicom_by_tag/README.md

                               -v `pwd`/cache:/var/www/html/php/project_cache \
                               -v `pwd`/exports:/var/www/html/php/exports filter_dicom_by_tag
 ```
- - In some environments port 80 is already used.
+ - In some environments port 80 is already in use.
 Change the Dockerfile and use an alternative port
  for the integrated website.
  - In order to be able to see the website outside of the docker environment
  start a local docker with '--network host' instead of providing the '-p' argument.
 This will run
  the system on the hosts network and thus make it accessible to external users.